progalgo/csharpstandard/standard/types.md

 ### 8.9.5 Nullabilities and null states

-A compiler is not required to perform any static analysis nor is it required to generate any diagnostic messages related to nullability.
+A compiler is not required to perform any static analysis nor is it required to generate any diagnostic warnings related to nullability.

 **The remainder of this subclause is conditionally normative.**

-A compiler that generates diagnostic messages conforms to these rules.
+A compiler that generates diagnostic warnings conforms to these rules.

 Every expression has one of three ***null state***s: